uclaacm/learn.py-s21/session-5-web-scraping/readme.md

 Woah!
 Scrap Mastery went up by +161.90%
 Woah!
 Scrap Mastery went up by +79.36%
 ```
 Since prices change every day, Scrap Mastery may not be on the list.
 So if you get different cards, that's okay.
-If you get only the first line, try adding a card that has changed in price to your `favoriteCards`.
+If you get only the first line, try adding a card that has changed in price to your `favorite_cards`.

 ### Tip: Store Data to Prevent Excessive Requests!
 <img width=200 src="./assets/remember_the_entries.jpg" style="float: right;">